catseye/Chrysoberyl/article/Languages.md

         -> branch(S,T)                                     [by IH]
     qed

-Madison is a language in which one can state proofs of properties of term-rewriting systems.
+Madison is an experiment in designing a language in which one can state proofs of properties of term-rewriting systems.
 Classical methods of automated reasoning, such as resolution, are not used; indeed, term-rewriting itself is used to check the proofs.
 Both direct proof and proof by induction are supported.
 Induction in a proof must be across a structure which has a well-founded inductive definition.
 Such structures can be thought of as types, although this is largely nominal; the traditional typelessness of term-rewiting systems is largely retained.

+This design never got to the point where I thought I could implement it, but influenced [Maxixe][].

 ### Robin